ACA & Your Taxes

 - Under the ACA, individuals may face a tax penalty for not having health insurance.

-- Businesses with 100 or more full-time employees during the 2015 tax year or 50 or more full-time employees during the 2016 tax year are required to offer health insurance coverage or face a tax penalty.
+- Business with 50 or more full-time employees are required to offer health insurance coverage or face a tax penalty.

-- Depending on your circumstance, you may be able to qualify for a coverage exemption from the penalty.
-Take a look below at all of the acceptable exemptions and how you apply for them:
+- Depending on your circumstances, you may be able to qualify for a coverage exemption from the penalty.
+Click on HealthCare.gov Exemption Screener to see if you qualify for coverage exemption.

 Persons who enroll in a Marketplace plan may receive a Premium Tax Credit, also known as a tax subsidy, which are available to individuals and businesses to lower the cost of having insurance.
 This credit must be reconciled on your tax return.
 Calculate your subsidy here.